carleton-spacehogs/bioinformatics-carleton/pages/protocols/week5-2021-mapping.md

 I hypothesize that there will be lower coverage of genes related to photosynthesis (i.e. the psb genes) in the mesopelagic zone relative to the surface.
 This is because at the surface there will be more organisms that photosynthesize compared to the mesopelagic zone, where less light is available.
 Therefore, a lower proportion of genes in the microbial community in the mesopelagic zone will be related to photosynthesis compared to the surface, and therefore, fewer reads will map to photosynthesis genes in the mesopelagic zone.

 *Example #2:*
-I hypothesize that there will be higher coverage of genes related to viruses in my sample relative to the deeper samples because there are more viruses in surface waters than in deeper waters, simply because there are more organisms to infect in surface waters.
+I hypothesize that there will be higher coverage of genes related to viruses in my Lyman Lakes sample relative to the Cannon River samples because there are more viruses in Lyman Lakes than in river water, simply because there are more organisms to infect in lake waters.

 Once you've identified the set of genes related to a specific metabolism/function/type of organism, and you have written a question or generated a hypothesis, find the average coverage to each of those ORFs in your dataset.
 Remember that more than one ORF may have that function.